Better Email Marketing Software for Municipalities

 You’re using the wrong software: it’s not email marketing for municipalities!

-Most of the popular email platforms are for marketers.
-Mailchimp and Constant Contact are the ones everyone heard of and there are dozens (hundreds?) more.
-They are for marketers, loaded with marketing automation functionality, e-commerce, landing page builderd and sales nurture campaigns.
-None of these features are applicable to communication professionals whose job is to effectively disseminate information that contacts, in this case the residents of the city or township, are subscribed to and want to receive and content they need to receive.
+Most of the popular email platforms, including Mailchimp and Constant Contact are built for marketers.
+They are loaded with marketing automation functionality, e-commerce, landing page builders, and sales nurture campaigns.
+None of these features apply to communications professionals, whose job is to inform and educate their contacts, in this case, the residents of the city or township.

-To run a successful email communication program, the first thing you need to do is use software that is not built for marketers.
+To run a successful email communication program, the first thing you need is software that is built for communication.
 You can easily evaluate this: If the purpose of key features promoted by a software provider is to generate commercial revenue then you’re using the wrong software and this will result in constant friction.

 Email marketing for municipalities is in fact about communication, not marketing